-The car's tailgate can be opened/closed by means of a button on the lighting panel and on the remote control key
+The car's tailgate can be opened using a button on the lighting panel, with the rubberised pressure plate under the outside handle or with the remote control key.
+Closing takes place using the close button at the bottom of the tailgate.